charasyn/Information/BranchTagCommit.md

 git push origin -d v1.0 v1.1 (remote)
 ```

-We cannot directly check out tags in git.
+We cannot directly checkout tags in github.
 We can create branch from a tag and checkout the branch.
 Follow the bolow command in order to execute the process.
 ```
 git checkout -b <branch name> <tag name>
 ```